England at the FIFA World Cup: Refereeing

-Four FIFA World Cup finals were officiated by English referees, more than by any other football association.
-The first Englishman to officiate a final, George Reader, is also the oldest World Cup referee to date, as he was 53 years and 236 days old in the 1950 decisive match between Uruguay and Brazil.
-The other final referees are William Ling (1954), Jack Taylor (1974) and Howard Webb (2010).
+Three FIFA World Cup finals were officiated by English referees, more than by any other football association.
+The first Englishman to officiate a decisive match, George Reader, is also the oldest World Cup referee to date, as he was 53 years and 236 days old in the 1950 decisive match between Uruguay and Brazil.
+The actual final referees are William Ling (1954), Jack Taylor (1974) and Howard Webb (2010).

-Arthur Ellis, who was a linesman for the 1950 Final, is part of an elite group of referees who has been called up for three consecutive World Cups (1950, 1954 and 1958).
+Arthur Ellis, who was a linesman for the 1950 decisive match, is part of an elite group of referees who have been called up for three consecutive World Cups (1950, 1954 and 1958).